 Welcome!
-The Graduate and Professional Association (GPSA) advocates for students at the university, state and federal level.
+The Graduate and Professional Association (GPSA) advocates for students at the university, state, and federal levels.
 Our Vice President of Legislative Affairs (VPLA) and Legislative Committee spearhead efforts to increase political awareness and engagement among students while lobbying administrators and legislators for a more affordable and accessible education experience for all graduate and professional students.

 Student Loans & Interest Rates